rayanecommonW/Pokedex/README.md

 Sup, this is my take on a pokedex app.
-I'm using React and nestJS full ypescript and PokeAPI found at https://pokeapi.co.
+I'm using React and nestJS (Typescript ofc) and PokeAPI found at https://pokeapi.co.

 This document will guide you through setting up and running both the backend and frontend components of this application.